F0lak/dm_open_ref/ref/atom/movable/var/step_x.md

 actual bounding box may not begin at step_x, but can be set even further in via bound_x.

-Example* A 16×16 smiley face centered in a
+Example+ A 16×16 smiley face centered in a
 32×32 icon should have the following bounds:
 -   bound_x = 8
 -   bound_y = 8